GonzaloPardoVillalibre/HAR-AI-FRAMEWORK/README.md

 On this journey the developer decided to not only solve the concrete problem, but also to create a reusable framework making the process easier for future investigators.

-More info about specific problem can be found here:
+More info about specific problem can be found here: [more info](doc/this-problem.md).